vale-cocoa/Graph/README.md

 Every query builds the data in the utility for all other ones too the first time is called.

+Additionally when the queried graph has weighted edges, `GraphCycle` instance has the method `shortestsPaths(from:)` which given a `source` vertex, will optionally return a `GraphAcyclicSP` utility for quering shortest paths in a directed acyclic graph.
+That is in case the queried graph is a weighted edge directed acyclic graph, it is also possible to calculate shortests paths using its topological sort.

 ### `GraphDegrees`
 This utility is used to query a graph for degrees of its vertices and other statistic.
 A `GraphDegrees` instance can be obtained via its initializer `init(graph:)`,  which takes as its argument the graph intance to query.